ifurs/dexus-vault/README.md

 ## Run local testing
 In dir `docker/tests` you can find `docker-compose.yaml` that runs Vault and Dex localy, and `start.sh` that runs same but with predifined configuration, sample clients and create token with policy to work with dexus_vault, do not use that script in production, only for local testing

-## Not good, but works, at least for now
-Cause we need to track current state of created clients, and Dex do not support `list` method, we implemented load current state to cache pkl

 ## About Dex GRPC
 all GRPC Api methods dexus_vault use, defined in https://github.com/dexidp/dex/blob/v2.38.0/api/v2/api.proto